-Sixty-one species of Pyramidellidae are treated here, which, with the additional species listed below, are the named species recorded from NSW.
+Sixty-one species of Pyramidellidae are treated here, which, with the additional species listed below, comprise the named species recorded from NSW.
 Judging by the collections of the Australian Museum, there is about a similar number of unnamed species in NSW.
 The named species are the most common and recognisable taxa while those yet to be named are the smaller and less common species, often represented in the Australian Museum collection by just a few specimens of each.
 More species so far known from the adjoining states of Victoria and Queensland will no doubt be found in NSW with further collecting.

 Pyrgiscus pinguis Laseron, 1951